nvmwill/nexmo-developer/_documentation/en/video/guides/archive-broadcast-layout.md

 ### Modifying the layout class list for a stream

-You can dynamically change the layout class list for a stream by calling the OpenTok [/session/{sessionId}/stream REST API](/developer/rest/#change-stream-layout-classes).
+You can dynamically change the layout class list for a stream by calling the  `/session/{sessionId}/stream` REST API.

 Make a PUT request to the following URL: